 NURS 619-3 Qualitative Research in Nursing and Health This course explores various approaches to qualitative research in nursing and health, beginning with the epistemological and ontological commitments.
-Approaches normally examined include qualitative description, phenomenology, participatory action research, feminist research, grounded theory and forms of ethnography.
+Approaches may include qualitative description, phenomenology, participatory action research, feminist research, grounded theory, and forms of ethnography.
 Practical concerns encountered in undertaking qualitative research, including issues of ethics and rigour, are explored.
-This course aims to prepare students to undertake a qualitative thesis.